The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

 But the truth of the matter is the Democrats are nervous about this.

-And if we're not taking advantage of that with what whatever is brewing here, it's going to be crying shame.
+And if we're not taking advantage of that with whatever is brewing here, it's going to be crying shame.

-And it's going to be worse for the Republicans if this is deemed to be unacceptable by people who uh elected them and remember those election results of November.
+And it's going to be worse for the Republicans if this is deemed to be unacceptable by people who elected them.

 And we were the big winners.